jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-10.md

-+++
+---
-title=  "How the English Government became Absolute"
+heading: Chapter 10
-# heading=  "Chapter 10 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
+title: "How the English Government became Absolute"
-date=  2015-09-21
+date: 2015-09-14
-author=  "Adam Smith"
+author: "Adam Smith"
-# image=  "https= //sorasystem.sirv.com/photos/williamconq.jpg"
+icon: /icons/smith.png
-image=  "/covers/lectures.jpg"
+image: "/covers/lectures.jpg"
-description=  "The great wealth of English kings relative to their feudal lords allowed them to become absolute" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-9" linkbtext=  "Chapter 9" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-11" linkftext=  "Chapter 11"
+description: "The great wealth of English kings relative to their feudal lords allowed them to become absolute"
-+++
+---

 The House of Commons became considerable.
 But how did the nobility’s power decrease and how did the government become arbitrary?